Lemon Meringue Pie

 3. Turn heat to medium high, frequently whisking, cook just until the filling begins to bubble and the mixture thickens, about 5 minutes.
 Turn off heat.

-4. While whisking yolks, add 3 Tablespoons of the flour mixture, one Tablespoon at time, until eggs are tempered.
+4. While whisking yolks, add 3 Tablespoons of the filling, one Tablespoon at time, until yolks are tempered.

-5. While whisking the flour mixture, slowly pour in the tempered eggs, and whisk until well combined.
+5. While whisking the filling, slowly pour in the tempered yolks, and whisk until well combined.
 Add butter and whisk until butter is melted and well combined.
-Set filling aside while making the meringue.
+Set filling aside while preparing the meringue.

 1. Using an electric mixer with a whisk attachment on medium speed, beat the egg whites and cream of tartar until soft peaks form, 5-7 minutes.
 With the mixer running on low speed, slowly add ¼ cup of sugar.